oroinc/documentation/backend/entities-data-management/actions/index.rst

 `some_default_common_operation` is not displayed at `your_datagrid_name` grid anymore.
 However, action_configuration can accept callable as a value, so sometimes the options are occupied by service callback.
 If it is so, we can use a different approach.

 2. Disable the operation for custom datagrid using the `exclude_datagrids` option in the operation definition.
 So you can specify the name of the datagrid that should be excluded from the *operation* matching.
 If another bundle defines your operation, you can use the *merge* behavior of operation configuration and add an additional property value under your bundle configuration.
 For example, the operation that should not be displayed for the `product_view` datagrid is the default `DELETE` operation from `OroActionBundle`.
-You can exclude your grid from matching with the next addition to `<YourBundle>/Resources/config/oro/actions.yml`
+You can exclude your grid from matching adding the following options to ``<YourBundle>/Resources/config/oro/actions.yml`` for the backend datagrid and to ``<YourBundle>/Resources/views/layouts/<theme>/config/datagrids.yml`` for the frontend datagrid.

 .. code-block:: none